Step by step advice leading up to, during and after your telephone assessment

 Before your assessment

-If you’re applying for Universal Credit (UC) you will be sent a capability for work questionnaire, also known as an UC50 form.
-It’s important that you complete the form as fully as possible, answering all of the questions.
+If you’re applying for UC you will be sent a capability for work questionnaire, also known as an UC50 form.
+It’s important that you complete the form as fully as possible, answering all the questions.

 Please make sure you return the form by the date on the letter you are sent.
 We will use the information you provide on the form to decide if you need to come in for a face-to-face assessment or not.